hotmeshio/sdk-typescript/README.md

       }
     }
     ```
-2. Import `Redis` and `MeshOS` and configure host, port, etc. List those functions that Redis should govern as durable workflows (like `run` and `flaky`).
+2. Import and configure `Redis` and `MeshOS` as shown.
+List those functions that Redis should govern as durable workflows (like `run` and `flaky`).
 And that's it! *Your functions don't actually change; rather, their governance does.*
     ```javascript
     //myworkflow.ts